In search of a smarter night's rest at CES 2019

 Hardware like that is nothing new, but a company called Delos wants to help you put it all to work as easily and intelligently as possible.
 Its answer: a subscription-based app called Darwin coming later this year that promises to quarterback your various smart home gadgets for the sake of a healthier home -- and for the sake of a better night's sleep.

 Basically, Darwin promises to automate all of your gadgets based on data gathered from medical research and in-house testing -- automatic automation, if you will, and all of it informed by science.
-Delos, the company behind the app, claims that Darwin is already compatible with hundreds of different devices, with more expected to come on board by launch.
+Delos claims that Darwin is already compatible with hundreds of different devices, with more expected to come on board by launch.
 Maybe that sounds like a solution for folks who are too lazy to program their fancy smart home gadgets themselves, but the idea of letting health experts have a say in your home's automation without having to think too hard about it might be appealing to some.
-It's an interesting pitch at very list, and a name I'll be keeping an eye on this year.
+It's an interesting pitch at the very least, and a name I'll be keeping an eye on this year.

 Hupnos

-Hupnos is seeking its funding through Indiegogo, where you can currently request a unit for $120, an earlybird discount from the suggested retail price of $179 (and please remember that crowdfunding campaigns come with risks of production delays or other headaches, so be sure to read up on your refund rights or the lack thereof before plunking your money down).
+Hupnos is seeking its funding through Indiegogo, where you can currently request a unit for $120, an early bird discount from the suggested retail price of $179.

+As always, please note that CNET's reporting on crowdfunding campaigns is not an endorsement of the project or its creators.
+Before contributing to any campaign, read the crowdfunding site's policies -- in this case, Indiegogo -- to find out your rights (and refund policies, or the lack thereof) before and after a campaign ends.

 CES 2019: Every story so far: See all of CNET's coverage of the year's biggest tech show.